dosu0/kip-lang/README.md

 # Kip
 Kip is toy programming language I'm making to understand how compilers work.

+# Try it out

+Run this command to compile the example file:
+`cargo run example/main.kip -o main.ic`

+Then open `main.ic` to see the output in three address code

 # Resources
 I took inspiration from a lot of resources so here are all of them:
 - ["My First Language Frontend with LLVM Tutorial"](https://llvm.org/docs/tutorial/MyFirstLanguageFrontend/index.html)